 I began developing this approach to trace the evolution of metabolism back to the roots of the tree of life, with a particular focus on microbes living at deep-sea hydrothermal vents.
 The general goals of this work are to understand how prebiotic geochemistry gave rise to biochemistry, and how this `chemical selection’ shaped the subsequent diversification of life (see Braakman & Smith 2012, 2013, 2014 and Braakman 2013).

 More recently I have been extending this approach to develop more general views of how microbial phenotypes evolve, and how new phenotypes modify the environments and ecosystems in which they emerge.
 Once continuity of life has been established at the level of metabolism, we can look to features of diversity at other levels (such as population ecology, growth physiology and cell biology) to develop integrative multi-level frameworks of evolution.
-For this work I have been mainly focusing on microbial ecosystems that dominate the world’s tropical and sub-tropical surface oceans (Braakman, Follows & Chisholm, in prep), but eventually I hope to translate the insights we have gained to other systems and environments.
+For this work I have been mainly focusing on microbial ecosystems that dominate the world’s tropical and sub-tropical surface oceans (Braakman, Follows & Chisholm, 2017), but eventually I hope to translate the insights we have gained to other systems and environments.

 A collaborative trans-disciplinary approach is key in this work, and I have been fortunate to be able to start building a network of wonderful and inspiring colleagues from many different backgrounds.
 Working together as a community, and collaboratively bridging disciplines at the interface of chemical, biological, geological and complex systems science, I believe we will increasingly be able to tackle the “big questions” of how life and our Earth are intertwined and co-evolve.